Missing (1982 film): Production

 The film was shot in Mexico with a budget of $9.5 million from Universal Studios, marking Costa-Gavras' most expensive production.

 Soundtrack

 The score is by the Greek electronic composer Vangelis.
 The movie's piano theme has been used extensively in commercials, but an official release of the film's soundtrack has not yet occurred.
 The main theme appeared first on Vangelis' 1989 album Themes.
-A 45rpm single of the title track backed with Eric's Theme from Chariots Of Fire was also released by Polydor in 1989.
+A 45rpm single of the title track backed with "Eric's Theme" from Chariots of Fire was released by Polydor in 1989.
 The main theme is also available on the Festival de Cannes (60th Anniversary) compilation of famous soundtracks.
 A bootleg release of the soundtrack exists.
 A sung version with lyrics by Tim Rice has been recorded by Elaine Paige and Nana Mouskouri.

 Release

 Missing was released in theaters on February 12, 1982, in limited theaters and was released widely on March 12, 1982, in 733 theaters.
 It ranked at #3 at the box office, grossing $2.3 million.
 In its first week, it grossed $5.5 million.
 In its second weekend, it landed at #5, making $1.8 million.
 For its second week, it made $2.3 million.
 After 49 days and 7 weeks in theaters, the film made between $14 and $16 million in the US.

 The film was released on both VHS and Laserdisc, in 1982 and 1987, by MCA Videocassette, MCA Videodisc, and MCA Home Video respectively.
 The VHS version was pulled from the market due to the lawsuit filed against director Costa-Gavras.
 Universal Home Video re-released Missing on DVD in 2004, following the dismissal of the lawsuit.
 A special edition DVD was released by The Criterion Collection in October 2008.